phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 1895425
+#Number of Trump Tweets: 1896030
-#Number of Cruz Tweets: 802193
+#Number of Cruz Tweets: 802514
-#Number of Clinton Tweets: 530138
+#Number of Clinton Tweets: 530329
-#Number of Rubio Tweets: 485394
+#Number of Rubio Tweets: 485526
 #Number of Jeb!
-Tweets: 418687
+Tweets: 418931
-#Total Number of Tweets: 389741
+#Number of Sanders Tweets: 303506
-#Number of Sanders Tweets: 303358
+#Number of Carson Tweets: 149311
-#Number of Carson Tweets: 149284
+#Number of Kasich Tweets: 134166
-#Number of Kasich Tweets: 134149
+#Total Number of Tweets:
 #Current Stream Started at Sun Feb 14 17:43:35 MST
 ---
 ---